JayC-ADI/dcs-srs-server/README.md

       # Change "5002" on the left to use a different port on your host machine
       - "5002:5002/udp"  # UDP port for voice communication
       - "5002:5002/tcp"  # TCP port for client connections and data
+      - "8080:8080/tcp"  # REST API port (only expose if using REST API)

     environment:
       # ===== GENERAL RADIO SETTINGS =====